wangziqi2013/wangziqi2013.github.io/_posts/2019-03-05-Dual-Page-Ckpt.markdown

 page updated within an epoch: One read to make the shadow copy during normal operation, one read and write during commit to generate the undo log entry, and one final write to flush back the updated shadow page.

+On the other extreme, log-structured NVM system never updates data items in-place.
+Instead of fixing a home location for every data item (e.g. virtual pages or objects), log-structured checkpointing designs rely on a mapping table to relocate newly updated data items to the end of the log.
+Updated content of data items are also appended to the end of the log since NVM favors sequential writes.